DavidWarrenKatz/Hypermatrix/Hypermatrix_Manuscript.md

 ### ABSTRACT

 Advancements in single-cell multi-omics technologies have enabled the simultaneous measurement of various omics modalities within individual cells.
 Integrating multi-omics data while preserving the interaction information between different modalities remains an open challenge.
 Traditional methods lose critical interaction information by applying matrix methods.
-To address this, we propose a Non-Negative Tensor Factorization (NTF) model for multi-omics integration.
+To address this, we propose a Non-Negative Tensor Factorization (NTF) pipeline for multi-omics integration.

-### The NTF Model with Single-Cell Data
+### The Hypermatrix Tool with Single-Cell Data

 **The 'ABcluster' command effectively distinguishes GM12878 and IMR90 cells based on their A/B compartment calls and their cell type factors.**
 The 'ABcluster' command is designed to robustly analyze single-cell Hi-C, methylation, and chromatin accessibility data, outputting cell-type factors and single-cell A/B compartment calls.
 Additionally, 'ABcluster' can flexibly process inputs from any two of the above modalities or even just a single modality.